mickael-kerjean/filestash-website/_docs/tips-and-tricks.md

 order: 4
 ---

 1. Clicking on the edit icon lets you **move a file** either with an absolute path or relative.
 In other word, you can type:
-  - `/tmp/foo.txt` to move in your tmp folder and rename your file to test.txtaq
+  - `/tmp/foo.txt` to move in your tmp folder and rename your file to foo.txt
   - `../test/bar.txt`
 2. Ctrl+F to **search** for something
 3. Alt+1, Alt+2: to change the **view mode** while browsing your files
 4. Ctrl+h: to toggle visibility of **hidden files**